ashi-kakkar20/FullStackdevelopment/README.md

 This is simple Student Profile website named Student-Profile for DLK International School.
-Inside the there are three pages as below :
+Inside the website there are three pages as below :
     • Home Page
     • Contact Us Page
     • Qualification Page